 Safety is Paramount When Returning to Reno Casinos, Restaurants, and Bars

 Casinos reopened in Northern Nevada June 5, 2020.
-With the pandemic still looming, it’s importing to focus on staying safe in Reno.
+With the pandemic still looming, it’s important to focus on staying safe in Reno.
 Northern Nevadans couldn’t be happier to be returning to some of their pre-pandemic past times.
 However, it’s important that everyone continues to do their part to combat the Coronavirus.
 The casinos are doing their part.
-They have installed protective shields, increased cleaning, dirty linens are bagged, and toiletries are now sealed in a plastic bags.
+They have installed protective shields, increased cleaning, dirty linens are bagged, and toiletries are now sealed in a plastic bag.
 You need to be doing your part as well.
 There are also several steps individuals can take to augment the CDC measures.

 Recommended Guidelines for Staying Safe in Reno Casinos, Bars and Restaurants